overload-development-community/otl.gg/README.md

 # Version History

+## v8.0.0 - 7/26/2022

+* Fixed various bugs related to ratings and disqualified teams.
+* Remove damage and net columns from games that don't have damage recorded.
+* Hardened querystring handling on the internal match API.
+* Package updates.

 ## v7.0.2 - 5/22/2022

 * When a command is duplicated, mention that you can use !version to avoid the duplication if you need to run the command.